AliNisarAhmed/my-notes/Data Intensive Applications/3 - Storage and Retrieval.md

 Note that it wouldn’t make sense to sort each column independently, because then we would no longer know which items in the columns belong to the same row.
 - We can only reconstruct a row because we know that the _k_th item in one column belongs to the same row as the _k_th item in another column.
 - Rather, the data needs to be sorted an entire row at a time, even though it is stored by column.
+- The administrator of the database can choose the columns by which the table should be sorted, using their knowledge of common queries.
+For example, if queries often target date ranges, such as the last month, it might make sense to make date_key the first sort key.
+Then the query optimizer can scan only the rows from the last month, which will be much faster than scanning all rows.
 - A second column can determine the sort order of any rows that have the same value in the first column.

 Another advantage of sorted order is that it can help with compression of columns.
 If the primary sort column does not have many distinct values, then after sorting, it will have long sequences where the same value is repeated many times in a row.